FengxuLi605/FengxuLi605/README.md

 ### Hi there 👋

-I am currently an undergraduate major in CS,IE and Math at UW-Madison, welcome to connect me by email!
+I am currently an undergraduate student major in CS, IE and Math at UW-Madison, welcome to connect me by email~

 <!--
 **FengxuLi605/FengxuLi605** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.